WardaKhan145/codealpha_hangmangame/README.md

 Lists and Sets (for data tracking and efficient lookup)
 # How to Run:
 Open the file in Python IDLE or your preffered code editor.
-PressF5or run the script via terminal.
+Press F5 or run the script via terminal.